-We focus primarily on the direct origination of loans to middle market, technology-related companies domiciled in the United States.
+We focus primarily on originating and making debt and equity investments in technology-related companies based primarily in the United States.

 Our level of investment activity (both the number of investments and the size of each investment) can and will vary substantially from period to period depending on many factors, including the amount of debt and equity capital available to middle market companies, the level of merger and acquisition activity for such companies, the general economic environment and the competitive environment for the types of investments we make.